simonrevill/thermic/README.md

 <br>

 - `showScale: [Type: Boolean]` -  Optional.
 Include the temperature scale in the return value (°C or °F).
-If this option is set to `true`, the return value will be a `string`.
+If this option is set to `true`, the return value will be a `String`.

 <br>